jadolg/civo-cluster/README.md

 ### Logs (Loki+Promtail)

-Login is done via Loki and Promtail.
+Logging is done via Loki and Promtail.
 The data source is already added to the grafana deployed by the metrics stack.

 ## Settings